Armenia says Azerbaijan responds to peace proposals, big gaps remain | Health

 Armenia says Azerbaijan responds to peace proposals, big gaps remain

 Azerbaijan has sent new proposals to Armenia in their longstanding attempts to reach a peace deal, but big gaps remain between the two sides, Armenia's state news agency quoted the country's foreign minister as saying on Wednesday.
-Armenpress cited the minister, Ararat Mirzoyan, as saying the new Azerbaijani proposals were received on Tuesday, in response to a draft peace outline that Armenia had previously submitted.
+Armenia also submitted a proposal of its own for a withdrawal from border areas of troops from both sides.

 Azerbaijan has sent new proposals to Armenia in their longstanding attempts to reach a peace deal, but big gaps remain between the two sides, Armenia's state news agency quoted the country's foreign minister as saying on Wednesday.

+The statement said any such action would be based on maps drawn up in 1975, when both countries were Soviet republics.
+There appeared to be no immediate response to the offer from Azerbaijan.

-The two countries were both part of the Soviet Union and since its collapse have fought two wars in the past 30 years over Nagorno-Karabakh, a region internationally recognised as part of Azerbaijan but run by ethnic Armenian authorities.
+The two countries, since the Soviet collapse, have fought two wars in the past 30 years over Nagorno-Karabakh, a region internationally recognised as part of Azerbaijan but run by ethnic Armenian authorities.
 Tensions have risen again this month, with each side accusing the other of building up troops.

 Russia's TASS news agency reported Mirzoyan as saying that the leaders of the two countries planned to meet in Spain in October, though he appeared to be referring to an idea for such a meeting that was floated by European Council President Charles Michel when he hosted them in July.
 No comment was immediately available from Azerbaijan about its latest proposals or the possible meeting.